rustedivan/tapmap/dotplan.md

   I did a quick test by just taking a continent-color map, blurring it in Pixelmator and taking a Voronoi filter to simulate countries.
 Looked good after one minute of work.
 This is the thing.

   Since the blur map is pre-rendered art, I can overlay a NSWE gradient cross to get a feeling for the equator, directions, parts of the world...
 Can get very creative!

+  ## Province colors from pre-baked blur map
+  Again, stuck on architecture decision: where do I store the region colors?
+Three places, with drawbacks:

+  1. In the baked tessellation (colors don't really belong in a tessellation, and should static colors be adjusted at runtime? [e.g. selected darkening, pulsing...])
+  2. In the render primitive (makes semantic sense, but then the color lookup must be made from GeometryStreamer on primitive creation)
+  3. In the renderer (flexible and nice, but then the colors must be passed to prepareFrame and do per-frame lookup... which doesn't serve any purpose)

+  (3) is out immediately - the region _authored_ colors are not changing at runtime outside known visual effects, so this is over-generalization
+  (2) sure, ideally the render primitives should be assembled per-frame, referencing persistent GPU buffers, but that's an additional level of indirection that only serves code style)
+  (1) is also just a naming quirk - it wouldn't have been a complaint if GeoTessellation had been GeoMesh, and as with (3), this is about the authored content colors, not necessary the frame color

+  So, (1) it is - looking up the blur map color at bake time and storing it into the GeoTessellation.

 # Hash key simplification
 - add chunkname to the streamed chunks